 - Jake Owen - Heaven (AOL Sessions)

 - Jake Owen - Don't Think I Can't Love You (AOL Sessions)

 - Jake Owen - The One That Got Away

 - Jake Owen - The One That Got Away (Behind The Scenes)

 - Jake Owen - Pass A Beer (Audio)

 - Jake Owen - Steal My Kisses (Audio)

-They continued their respective sports together as students at Florida State University, until a waterskiing accident resulted in reconstructive surgery for Jake.
-Off the golf team and struggling with depression, he borrowed a neighbor's guitar and passed time teaching himself to play by listening to childhood favorites like Waylon Jennings, Merle Haggard, Vern Gosdin, and Keith Whitley.
+They continued their respective sports together as students at Florida State University, until a water skiing accident resulted in reconstructive surgery for Jake.
+Off the golf team and struggling with depression, he borrowed a neighbor's guitar and passed the time teaching himself to play by listening to childhood favorites like Waylon Jennings, Merle Haggard, Vern Gosdin, and Keith Whitley.

-Ambitious but inexperienced, with good looks and a smooth baritone, Jake could next be found playing country covers in campus bars for free beer and a few bucks.
-Soon growing tired of covers, he began penning his own songs that were met with a positive response.
+Ambitious but inexperienced, with good looks and a smooth baritone, Owen was soon to be found playing country covers in campus bars for free beer and a few bucks.
+Growing tired of covers, he began penning his own songs, which were met with a positive response.

 "Don't Think I Can't Love You" appeared in the summer of 2008, heralding the release of his second full-length, Easy Does It, in February of 2009.
 Easy Does It spawned a number two hit in "Don't Think I Can't Love You," and "Eight Second Ride" peaked at number 11 in early 2010.